andybala/curiousily.github.com/_posts/2017-12-09-deep-reinforcement-learning-for-hackers-part-1.markdown

 $$Q_{t+1}(s_t, a_t) = Q_t(s_t, a_t) + \alpha(r_{t+1} + \gamma \max_{a}Q_t(s_{t + 1}, a) - Q_t(s_t, a_t))$$

-where $\alpha$ is the learning rate that controls how much the difference between previous and new Q-value is considered.
+where $\alpha$ is the learning rate that controls how much the difference between previous and new Q value is considered.

 Can your agent learn anything using this?
 At first - no, the initial approximations will most likely be completely random/wrong.
-However, as the agent explore more and more of the environment, the approximated Q-values will start to converge to $Q^\*$.
+However, as the agent explore more and more of the environment, the approximated Q values will start to converge to $Q^\*$.

 # Building the Environment